64kramsystem/personal_notes/mysql.md

   # block
 END IF;

-# Exit from a cycle.
+# Exit from a cycle; the label is mandatory.
 LEAVE label;

 WHILE condition DO